 Holiday?
 Don't forget these supplements

 A snack here, a glass of wine there; when you're on holiday, you often eat and drink differently than at home.
-Are you travelling to Asia?
-Your stomach might need some time to adjust to the spicy food, or what about the greasy tapas in Spain?
-Also, tap water is not safe to drink in every country.
-Nevertheless, you might ingest some contaminated water, for example, through ice cubes in drinks or vegetables and fruits washed with tap water.
+Travelling to Asia?
+Your stomach might need some time to adjust to the spicy food, or how about the rich tapas in Spain?
+Drinking tap water isn't safe in every country.
+However, you might still consume some contaminated water, for instance, through ice cubes in drinks or vegetables and fruit washed with tap water.

 Probiotics

 Probiotics are often recommended for travel.
-Pay attention to the following points with probiotics: Which bacterial strains are included and are they scientifically supported?
-Choose a form that is easy to take with you on your travels, such as capsules.
-Are you experiencing any issues?
-Consult the treatment protocol for the desired dosage per indication.
+Pay attention to the following points: which bacterial strains are included and are they scientifically substantiated?
+Choose a form that is easy to take with you on your trip, such as capsules.
+Follow the instructions on the label.

 Multivitamins